datweeds/debate/docs/chamber/index.md

         the meaning or effect
         of an opponent's argument,
         showing that their point
-        actually supports the opposing
-        side
     }

     class IMPACT {
         the consequence or significance
         of the argument, quantifying
         or evaluating how the outcome
-        affects people or society,
+        affects people or society
-        and explaining why the
-        argument matters.
     }

     class WARRANT {
         provides the logical reason
         or justification for why
         the statement is true,
         explaining the connection
-        between the statement and the
-        evidence
     }

     class EVIDENCE {
         serves as the support for
         the warrant, taking the form
         of statistics, specific examples,
-        testimony, or expert opinion,
+        testimony, or expert opinion
-        and is used to compel the
-        audience to accept the reason
     }

     RESOLUTION     "1"   -->   "1"     FRAMEWORK          : "evaluated using"